danho/septa-push/README.md

 ### Why use this

-SEPTA's JSON API (http://www3.septa.org/hackathon) is a real time location tracker for buses, however it requires pulling of data (e.g. there is no server to recieve push data)
+SEPTA's JSON API (http://www3.septa.org/hackathon) is a real time location tracker for buses and trains, however it requires pulling of data (e.g. there is no server to recieve push data)
 With septa-push, you have a server that uses the SEPTA JSON API to send push data for only the deltas of your data.

 ### How to use